pinnable image of pregnant mom with fork on phone screen. Dinkum Tribe logo and URL. Text says morning sickness hacks.

 Pregnant with our second child

-Morning sickness is somewhat of a misnomer: at least for me it was!
-I actually felt best in the morning.
-Afternoons and early evening were worst for me.
-With each pregnancy, the morning sickness arrived earlier in the pregnancy, left later, and felt worse.
+Morning sickness is somewhat of a misnomer- at least for me it was!
+I actually felt best first thing in the morning, but my upset stomach was worse in the afternoon and early evening.
+With each pregnancy, the feelings of nausea arrived earlier in the pregnancy, ended further into the second trimester, and were more intense.

 @dinkumtribe Pregnancy nausea, or morning sickness, can really do a number on you!
 Here’s 9 tips to help you survive it, from a mom of 6. #morningsicknesstiktok #morningsicknessrelief #morningsicknesshelp #pregnancynausea #pregnancynauseatips #pregnanttiktok #expectingababy #firsttrimesterpregnancy #firsttrimestersymptoms #1sttrimesterprobs #preggoproblems #experiencedmom @dinkumtribe ♬ original sound – DinkumTribe ADHD family travel